Several Criteria Are Applied To The Naming Of Muscles

 Introduction: Why Muscle Names Matter

 When you first encounter a list of muscles—pectoralis major, biceps brachii, gastrocnemius—the words may seem arbitrary.
-In reality, each name encodes information about where the muscle is situated, what it looks like, how it moves, and sometimes who first described it.
+Here's the thing — in reality, each name encodes information about where the muscle is situated, what it looks like, how it moves, and sometimes who first described it.
 Recognizing these patterns transforms a daunting memorization task into a logical puzzle, enhancing both learning efficiency and clinical communication.

 Primary Criteria Used in Muscle Naming